Who is LIDC

 Chad Stearns, Secretary & Clerk

 A lifetime resident of Littleton, Chad Stearns found pride in community involvement while working College summers for the Littleton Highway Department.
-He later interned at the Littleton Town Offices, and after college was employed for 5 years at the Littleton Area Chamber of Commerce, working his way up to Executive Director before moving on to his current employer Mascoma Savings Bank as a Branch Manager.
-Chad currently serves as Secretary of LIDC, President of the Franconia Notch Regional Chamber of Commerce, member of the Littleton River District Commission, and is both a member and Past-President of the Littleton Rotary Club.
+He later interned at the Littleton Town Offices, and after college was employed for 5 years at the Littleton Area Chamber of Commerce, working his way up to Executive Director before moving on to his current employer Mascoma Savings Bank as a Community Relationship Banker.
+Chad currently serves as Secretary of LIDC, President of the Franconia Notch Regional Chamber of Commerce, board member of North Country Investment Corporation (LIDC), board member of North Country Home Health and Hospice, member of the Littleton River District Commission, and is both a member and Past-President of the Littleton Rotary Club.
 Chad lives in Littleton with his wife Casey and children Jack and Sadie.
 He enjoys hunting, fishing, and spending time with his family.

 Chris Knapp, Treasurer